IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 number of slots after its last header in the window.

 As our Syncing progress reaches the tip of the peers' chains, though, our peers will begin informing us that they have no additional headers.
-This scenario is converging on Praos's domain, since we actually have the peer's whole (header) chain itself, not just a prefix of it (TODO unless they're also syncing!).
+This means the above definition of `Bests_i` is too conservative, since the peer has informed us that no headers extending beyond their claimed tip could possibly "suddenly arrive" (TODO unless they're also syncing!).
 Thus we have the following refined definition.

 ```
+    Cutoff_i :: Natural
-    Cutoff_i = the minimum count of
+    Cutoff_i = the minimum over every prefix in Candidates_i of
-               headers in the Genesis window starting at Anchor_i
+               the count of headers in the Genesis window starting at Anchor_i

-               for any element of Candidates_i
+     Bests_i :: Set AnchoredFragment
      Bests_i = the (necessarily non-empty) subset of Candidates_i
-               containing each prefix for which
+               that contains each prefix for which
                the count of headers in the Genesis window starting at Anchor_i
                plus the count of slots that are
                    in the Genesis window starting at Anchor_i
                    > the slot of the prefix's tip
-                   and <= the slot of the peer's claimed tip
+                   and <= the slot of the tip of peer's claimed selection
                is >= Cutoff_i

-TODO would it be clearer to map each prefix-and-claimed-tip pair to an interval
-[#headers in window, min(anchor+s, claimed tip) - #empty slots in window older
-than a header] and keep only those prefixes whose upper bound is >= the overall
-minimum lower bound?

 ```

+Indeed, this rule converges on Praos once the peer's have no more headers to offer beyond the Genesis window, since we then actually have all the headers on the peer's selected chain, not just a prefix of it (TODO unless they're also syncing!).
+And that happily suggests a smooth transition from Syncing to CaughtUp is possible.

 Intuitively, an inferior candidate prefix is eliminated from consideration (and thereby stops holding back `Anchor_j`) in one of two ways.
-Either that chain ends in the window (while the better chains don't) or else the node eventually receives enough of each prefix in the window to see that the number of remaining slots in the window for this sparse prefix is too small for the prefix to ever be able to catch up to the greatest number of received headers in the window on whichever prefix has the most.
+Either that chain ends in the window (while the better chains don't) or else the node eventually receives enough of each prefix in the window to see that the number of remaining slots in the window for a relatively sparse prefix is too small for that prefix to ever be able to catch up to however many headers the prefix with the most headers has.

 TODO the above is sound as a description of overall chain selection.
 But if we're going to leave the logic in the ChainDB untouched (ie select the longest